-A pared-back design allows statement materials to really shine through.
-Here, cabinetry painted in a beautiful soft blue offsets the magnificent marble splashback and worktop.
-The scheme is perfectly complemented with a traditional butler’s sink, while Perrin & Rowe’s Athenian mixer tap in aged brass with porcelain handles adds a warm accent.
+A pared-back design allows statement materials to shine through.
+Here, cabinetry painted in a beautiful soft blue offsets the magnificent marble backsplash and countertop.
+The scheme is perfectly complemented with a traditional butler’s sink, while Perrin & Rowe’s (opens in new tab) Athenian mixer tap in aged brass with porcelain handles adds a warm accent.

-The timeless design of a butler sink makes it a veritable traditional kitchen icon.
+Kitchen sink ideas can be used to set the tone of a traditional kitchen.
+The timeless design of a butler's sink makes it a veritable traditional kitchen icon.
 Originally designed for use by the staff in grand households, they are renowned for their durability, elegant looks and generous size.
-We love this double-bowl butler sink with patterned exterior from Villeroy & Boch.
+We love this double-bowl butler sink with patterned exterior from Villeroy & Boch (opens in new tab).

-8. Pick a bold color to give a traditional kitchen a contemporary twist
+15. Pick a bold color for a contemporary twist

 The simple squared panel style of Shaker cabinetry is one that suits almost any kitchen.
 Painted in a deep forest green shade and paired with oak worktops and brass accessories, this design by John Lewis of Hungerford (opens in new tab) creates a warm and cozy heart for a Victorian home.